garrandall/popular-music-data/tracks/cherry-baby-starz.md

 Til they say that I am free and clear
 This old heart of mine will keep you near
-I just pray you wont forget me here
+I just pray you won't forget me here
 Cause you're my soul, my pretty little Cherry
 Cherry baby
 Cherry baby, oh yeah